Sierpinski (<1K) Multivectors as Transformations

 Ra, 0 = eia = cos(½|a|) - ia/|a| sin(½|a|).

-All 3D rotations have this form.
+All 3D rotations preserving 0 have this form.

 Applying such a rotor (sparsity 4) twice to a vector (sparsity 5) by twice calling a general geometic product routine incurrs 28 nonzero multiplications.
 Computationally, this operation is precisely equivalent to a rotation by quaternian so a specific routine requires 19Mult.
 Both of these compare poorly with the 9Mult for application of a rotation matrix.